Paul Volcker: Post–Federal Reserve

 After leaving the Federal Reserve in 1987, he became chairman of the prominent New York investment banking firm, Wolfensohn & Co., a corporate advisory and investment firm run by James D. Wolfensohn (who later became President of the World Bank).
 In 1992, Volcker was elected to the American Academy of Arts and Sciences.
 In 1993 he chaired the Group of 30 Report on the Derivatives market entitled "Derivatives: Practices and Principles" with several appendices and a survey on how practices may have changed since the original 1993 report.
-The Group of 30 is a "consultative group on international economic and monetary affairs."
+The Group of 30 is a "consultative group on international economic and monetary affairs".
 Volcker was their Chairman emeritus.

-In 1996, he took up the chair of the Independent Committee of Eminent Persons (Volcker Commission) to look into the dormant accounts of Jewish victims of the Holocaust lying in Swiss banks.
-This included a "massive accounting of Swiss bank records."
+In 1996, Volcker took up the chair of the Independent Committee of Eminent Persons (Volcker Commission) to look into the dormant accounts of Jewish victims of the Holocaust lying in Swiss banks.
+This included a "massive accounting of Swiss bank records".
 In the midst of a contentious process (the committee was formed by three Jewish representatives and three representatives of Swiss banks), he was able to bring about an agreement among the parties for a settlement of $1.25 billion.
 Volcker was elected to the American Philosophical Society in 1992.

-In 2000 he accepted the Chairmanship of the IFRS Trustees, the not-for-profit funding arm of the International Accounting Standards Board (later the IFRS Foundation).
+In 2000, Volcker accepted the Chairmanship of the IFRS Trustees, the not-for-profit funding arm of the International Accounting Standards Board (later the IFRS Foundation).
 The IFRS Foundation is a private sector enterprise based in London which seeks to develop a single global accounting model, subject to adoption country by country under their rules of law.